wkjagt/bkm/README.md

 ## TODO
 - Support autocomplete with [argcomplete](https://pypi.python.org/pypi/argcomplete)
-- Run `bkm` without command, and select bookmark with arrow keys
 - Search
 - Have a config for which browser to use
 - Be able to type `bkm my_github` instead of `bkm open my_github`